RedheadShaggy/miniweath/README.md

 # miniweath

+__Doesn't work at this moment, because OpenWeatherMap has changed his API and i'm too lazy to fix that.__

 Simple c app for fetching current weather in city from OpenWeatherMap.org

 I develop it for logging weather using my OpenWRT router which has not so much memory for other packages.